pyeventsourcing/esdbclient/README.md

 The `read_stream_events()` method can be used to read the recorded events of a stream.

+This method has one required argument, `stream_name`, which is the name of the stream from which to read events.
+By default, the recorded events in the stream are returned in the order they were recorded.

+The method `read_stream_events()` also supports four optional arguments, `stream_position`, `backwards`, `limit`, and `timeout`.

+The optional `stream_position` argument is an optional integer that can be used to indicate the position in the stream from which to start reading.
+This argument is `None` by default, which means the stream will be read either from the start of the stream (the default behaviour), or from the end of the stream if `backwards` is `True` (see below).
+When reading a stream from a specific position in the stream, the recorded event at that position WILL be included, both when reading forwards from that position, and when reading backwards from that position.

+The optional argument `backwards` is a boolean, by default `False`, which means the stream will be read forwards by default, so that events are returned in the order they were appended, If `backwards` is `True`, the stream will be read backwards, so that events are returned in reverse order.

+The optional argument `limit` is an integer which limits the number of events that will be returned.
+The default value is `sys.maxint`.

+The optional argument `timeout` is a float which sets a deadline for the completion of the gRPC operation.

 This method returns a Python iterable object that yields `RecordedEvent` objects.
 These recorded event objects are instances of the `RecordedEvent` class (see below)

-This method has one required argument, `stream_name`, which is the name of the stream from which to read events.
-By default, the recorded events in the stream are returned in the order they were recorded.

 The example below shows how to read the recorded events of a stream forwards from the start of the stream to the end of the stream.
 The